Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 There are certain times in life when a little financial help would be helpful.
-Whether it’s to purchase a car, buy a home, or cover the cost of college tuition, a loan can certainly come in handy from time to time.
+Whether it’s to purchase a car, buy a home, or cover the cost of college tuition, a loan can come in handy.

 Yes.
 Most lenders will let you pay off your loan ahead of time, but it depends on how your lender operates.
 Some lenders accept early payments without penalty, while others will charge you a prepayment fee.
 So, before you apply, make sure to call your lender and check your loan agreement to find out if they charge prepayment penalties.